superfaceai/docs/docs/guides/test-capability.md

 ### Recording traffic

-If you don't want to hit providers API all the time, you can set up recording with [`nock`](https://github.com/nock) and use mocked responses in development.
+If you don't want to hit providers API upon each test run you can set up recording with [`nock`](https://github.com/nock) and use prerecorded responses during development.

 ```javascript title="profile.provider.test.js" {2,12-13,21,27}
 const { SuperfaceClient } = require('@superfaceai/one-sdk');